hejny/locate-app/README.md

 ## 🔍 Documentation

-Project is fully typed so you probbably do not need the documentation.
+The project is fully typed so you probably do not need the documentation.
 But if so, here it is: https://hejny.github.io/locate-app/index.html